DistAlgo/distalgo/README.md

               send(('Pong',), to=ping)

       def main():
-          pong = new(Pong, args=(), at="PongNode")
+          pong = new(Pong, args=(), at='PongNode')
           ping = new(Ping, args=(pong,))
           start(pong)
           start(ping)

-  When you run this program, and name the local node 'PingNode'
+  To run this example program, first start a node named anything other than 'PongNode', for example 'PingNode', and tell it to run 'pingpong.da':

      python -m da -n PingNode pingpong.da

-  it will block at the first `new` statement because the system does not yet know how to resolve the name "PongNode".
-If you now start a node and name it "PongNode":
+  'PingNode' will run the `main` method and attempt to create a `Pong` process on a node named 'PongNode'.
+But since it does not yet know which node is 'PongNode', it will block at the first `new` statement waiting to resolve the name 'PongNode'.

+  In order for the program execution to continue, you must start another node and name it 'PongNode':

      python -m da -n PongNode -D pingpong.da

-  then 'PingNode' will be able to resolve the name 'PongNode', and successfully create a `Pong` process on 'PongNode' and a `Ping` processes on the local node.
-The command line parameter '-D'(or equivalently, '--idle') tells the system to create an "idle" node, which means that it will not run the `main` method.
-You should now be able to observe the line
+  The same 'pingpong.da' file has to be specified on the command line, because the 'PongNode' needs to have access to the `Pong` class in order to create `Pong` processes.
+The command line parameter '-D'(or equivalently, '--idle') tells the system to create an "idle" node.
+Idle nodes do not execute their `main` method, and their only responsibility is to create DistAlgo processes on behalf of other nodes.
+If you omit '-D', then 'PongNode' will also run the `main` method, creating an additional `Ping` and `Pong` process each, which may or may not be your desired outcome.

+  At this point, 'PingNode' will be able to resolve the name 'PongNode', and the execution of `main` can continue as usual.
+After 'PingNode' terminates, you should be able to observe the line

-     pingpong.Ping<Ping:eb002#Ping>:OUTPUT: Ponged.
+     pingpong.Ping<Ping:eb002#PingNode>:OUTPUT: Ponged.

   on the terminal running the 'PingNode', and the line

      pingpong.Pong<Pong:54802#PongNode>:OUTPUT: Pinged.

-  on the terminal running the 'PongNode'.
+  on the terminal running the 'PongNode' (the 5 hex-digit process id values may differ).

 #### Cookies